 Welcome to a list of free email services that do not ask for your phone number.
 Yep, it’s creepy these days.
 You need to give away your phone number in exchange for an email account.
 I mean, while it does add a layer of security for the company, giving the phone number away basically does nothing good for us.

-So here is a list of good companies who respects our privacy, and provide free email services without asking for phone numbers.
+So here is a list of good companies that respect our privacy, and provide free email services without asking for phone numbers.

 Signing up with mail.com is a breeze.
 Simply enter your name, desired email address, security question, password, and that’s it – An email account within 3 minutes.
-While they do not have a hard limit on how much storage you have, they do impose a 50mb file attachment limit.
+But take note, they do have a limit of 65 GB storage for free users, and the largest allowed file attachment is 30 MB.

 Restrictions: 1GB of storage space